 - that you are covered for the whole time you will be away.

 Consider your physical and mental health before travelling, especially if you have an existing medical condition.

 - At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 Before you leave Australia, check if your medication is legal in each country you're travelling to and find out if any quantity restrictions or certification requirements apply.
 Consult your doctor about alternatives well in advance of travel

-Take enough legal prescription medicine with you to last for the duration of your stay so you remain in good health.
+Take enough legal prescription medicine to last for the duration of your stay.
 Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

-Insect-borne diseases (such as leishmaniasis and sand fly fever) are common in Iraq.
-Malaria is widespread in the southern province of Basrah and areas below 1,500 metres in the Northern provinces of Dahuk, Erbil, Ninewa, Sulaymaniyah and Ta'mim.
+A number of insect-borne diseases are common in Iraq.
+Malaria is widespread in the southern province of Basrah and areas below 1,500 metres in the northern provinces of Dahuk, Erbil, Ninewa, Sulaimaniyah and Ta'mim.